technyon/nuki_hub/README.md

 ## Paring

 Just enable pairing mode on the NUKI lock and power on the ESP32.
 Pairing should be automatic.
 When pairing is successful, the web interface should show "Paired: Yes" (reload page in browser).
-Nodes like lock state and battery level should now reflect the reported values from the lock.
+MQTT nodes like lock state and battery level should now reflect the reported values from the lock.

 ## MQTT Interface